Zen Sai in Camden

 A mixed bag then, although certainly an improvement on past showings.
 The reluctance to add serious heat is understandable from a restaurant that is going from anglicised pan Asian food, but a little more bravery with the chili really wouldn’t go amiss.
 At £4-6 for a side and most mains costing under £10, that slight lack of intensity is all that’s stopping Zen Sai from becoming an unmissable nightspot.
 As it is, it’ll have to settle for simply being Camden’s hidden gem.

-Zen Sai is open Tuesday to Friday from 5pm to 2am, and Saturday and Sunday from 12pm to 2am, for further information visit here.
+Zen Sai is open Tuesday to Friday from 5pm to 2am, and Saturday and Sunday from 12pm to 2am.
+For further information visit Zen Sai’s website here.